shane310/drupal-encrypt_kms/README.md

 > PROTIP: Use the **8.x-1.x-dev** version of Key module and use their configuration override functionality to securely store the AWS credentials.

 Great, you are now set up and can use KMS to encrypt [fields](https://www.drupal.org/project/field_encrypt), [webform submissions](https://www.drupal.org/project/webform_encrypt) and lots more.

+## Contribute

+Development of this module takes place on [GitHub](https://github.com/nicksantamaria/drupal-encrypt_kms).

+Feel free to fork this repo and make pull requests!